RedBellPepperoni/FanshaweMediaPlayer/README.md

 >
 > Use 'PageUp' and 'PageDown' to select the song that you want to play and Press 'Enter' to play the selected song.
 >
+> Use 'Up Arrow' and 'Down Arrow' to increase and decrease the Pitch of the audio respectively
+>
+> Use 'Left Arrow' and 'Right Arrow' to Pan the audio to the left and right
+>
+> Use 'Numpad +' and 'Numpad -' to increase or decrease the playback volume.

 <br>